 What are some of the common diseases of pet turtles?

-Common conditions of pet turtles include Vitamin A deficiency, respiratory diseases, abscesses, shell infections and fractures, and parasites.
+Common conditions of pet turtles include vitamin A deficiency, respiratory diseases, abscesses, shell infections, shell fractures, and parasites.

 What are the signs of these diseases?

 Vitamin A deficiency (hypovitaminosis A) occurs as a result of feeding turtles an inappropriate diet.
-Turtles that are fed iceberg lettuce, an all meat diet, or a poor quality commercial diet are most likely to develop hypovitaminosis A. Lack of Vitamin A produces changes in the epidermis (outer layer of the skin) and in the mucous membranes and mucus-producing glands of the mouth, eyes and upper respiratory tract.
-Symptoms include a lack of appetite, lethargy, swelling of the eyelids (often with a pus-like discharge), swelling of the ear (actually an ear abscess) and respiratory infections.
+Turtles that are fed iceberg lettuce, an all-meat diet, or a poor-quality commercial diet are most likely to develop hypovitaminosis A. Lack of vitamin A produces changes in the epidermis (outer layer of the skin) and in the mucus-producing glands and membranes lining the mouth, eyes, kidneys, and upper respiratory tract.
+Symptoms include a lack of appetite, lethargy, swelling of the eyelids (often with a pus-like discharge), swelling of the ear (due to the formation of an ear abscess), kidney failure, and respiratory infections.

-In turtles, most respiratory infections are caused by bacteria and are often secondary to Vitamin A deficiency.
-Turtles with respiratory infections may have excess mucus in their oral cavities (seen as bubbles in the mouth), nasal discharges, lethargy, loss of appetite, wheezing, stretching the neck out with each breath and open-mouth breathing or gasping.
-If the infection is severe, or spreads into the lungs, causing pneumonia, the turtle will often be seen swimming tilted to the side as its buoyancy will be affected.
+In turtles, most respiratory tract infections are caused by bacteria and are often secondary to vitamin A deficiency.
+Turtles with respiratory infections may have excess mucus in their mouths (seen as bubbles in the mouth, nose, and eyes), nasal discharge, lethargy, loss of appetite, wheezing, extension of the neck to breathe, and open-mouth breathing or gasping.
+If the infection is severe, or if it spreads into the lungs, causing pneumonia, the turtle will often be seen tilted to the side while swimming, as its buoyancy will be affected.

-Abscesses, (an infected, pus-filled swelling within a tissue of the body) appear as hard tumor-like swellings anywhere on or perhaps in the pet's body.
-Reptile pus is usually very hard and dry, with the texture and consistency of cottage cheese.
-Abscesses often develop in the ears of turtles and they appear as a large swelling at the side of the head just behind the eye.
+Abscesses (infected, pus-filled swellings within a tissue of the body) appear as hard, tumor-like swellings anywhere on the skin or within the pet's body.
+Reptile pus is usually very thick and dry, with the texture and consistency of cottage cheese.
+Abscesses often develop in turtles’ ears, and they appear as large swellings on the sides of the head, just behind the eyes.
 Abscesses in turtles are often related to vitamin A deficiency.

-Shell infections (shell rot) are often encountered in turtles.
-These bacterial or fungal infections are often secondary to trauma, burns, or bites.
-Some of these infections can penetrate deep into the body of the shell, causing deep ulcers or pitting on the body of the shell.
-Remember that the outer (keratin) layer of the shell protects the live bone underneath; the shell is an extremely important form of protection for the inner organs which are located beneath the shell.
+Shell infections (also known as shell rot) are often encountered in turtles and are caused by bacteria, fungi, or parasites.
+These infections are often secondary to trauma, burns, or bites.
+Some of these infections can penetrate deep into the layers of the shell, causing ulcers or pitting of the shell or extension into the bone below.
+The outer layer of the shell (keratin) protects the live bone underneath; the shell is an extremely important form of protection for the inner organs which are located beneath the shell.

-Internal parasites, such as roundworms, are common in pet turtles.
-In most cases, parasitic infections cause no clinical signs; they are detected on a routine fecal examination.
-In severe infestations, they may cause diarrhea or weight loss.
+Gastrointestinal parasites, such as roundworms, are common in pet turtles.
+In many cases, parasitic infections do not cause any clinical signs; they are detected on a routine fecal examination.
+With severe infection, parasites may cause diarrhea or weight loss and may require treatment.